Nicola Sturgeon announces her Resignation - Gair Rhydd

 During her time as First Minister, Nicola Sturgeon led Scotland through the pandemic and saw four Prime Ministers during her leadership of the country.
 Her legacy on policy has been questioned.
 One of her main aims (closing the educational attainment gap between wealthier and poorer students) has arguably not been met.
 On the country’s literacy ratings, Scotland’s score has fallen from 526 in 2000 to 504 in 2018.
 Attainment in maths has also fallen from 524 in 2003 (the first year it was tested) to 489 in 2018.
 However, her status as an ally to the LGBTQ+ community has been cited as one which many will champion when thinking of her legacy as leader.

-There have been few formal announcements on those hoping to be her successor but those confirming their bid to replace Sturgeon: Kate Forbes, who resigned over the Gender Recognition Bill due to her strong religious principles, Health Secretary Humza Yousaf, and MSP Ash Regan.
+There have been few formal announcements on those hoping to be her successor but those confirming their bid to replace Sturgeon: Kate Forbes, who has been criticised for some views which she has as a result of her strong religious principles, Health Secretary Humza Yousaf, and MSP Ash Regan, who resigned from cabinet over the Gender Recognition Bill.
 Sturgeon has not endorsed any candidate but did make a joke on Twitter after Andy Murray tweeted “Interesting vacancy.
 Was looking to get into politics when I finish playing” to which she responded “I know I said I wouldn’t endorse anyone as my successor, but…”

 Image by First Minister of Scotland via Flickr.
 Image Licence can be found here.
 No changes have been made to this image.